 If you play golf, then you know that your hip mobility is an important part of your swing.
-This can make the pain in this area extra troublesome, potentially causing you to give up the one and only sport you love.
-Well, you don't even have to consider such drastic measures, because chiropractic is often able to relieve hip-related pain so you can go out on the course and get in your desired nine or eighteen holes.
-Within our practice that serves [COMPANY_AREA]], we work with many different kinds of athletes, including golfers, and our success with keeping you on the course is backed up by the scientific literature.
+This may make the pain in this area extra troublesome, potentially causing you to give up the one and only sport you love.
+Well, you don't even have to consider such drastic measures, because chiropractic may be able to relieve hip-related pain so you can go out on the course and get in your desired nine or eighteen holes.
+Within our practice that serves Aston, Chichester, Boothwyn.
+Delaware County, PA, we work with many different kinds of athletes, including golfers, and our success with keeping you on the course is backed up by the scientific literature.

 For instance, one study was published in the Journal of Chiropractic Medicine involving a 70-year-old female patient with left hip pain due to osteoarthritis.
 She had been experiencing this pain for an entire year, making it chronic in nature.
 Furthermore, upon assessment it was discovered that she also had limited range of motion and degeneration in the left hip joint, further complicating her movements and intensifying the pain.